 - Mongolia Macro-fiscal Model.
 Developed to project a baseline scenario of the country’s economy and describe how different shocks or policy changes would impact the trajectory of key macroeconomic and fiscal variables over a 30-year horizon.

 - Ghana Jubilee Field Fiscal Model.
 Developed to demonstrate the effects of petroleum revenues on the budget and clarifies the dynamics of taxation from the Jubilee oil project, including petroleum contract implementation by the oil companies in the joint venture.

 - Democratic Republic of Congo Fiscal Model.
-Models on copper and gold both benchmark the fiscal regime of Congo’s 2002 mining code against a 2015 proposal and nine other jurisdictions.
+Models on copper/cobalt and gold both benchmark the fiscal regime of Congo’s 2002 mining code against the revised 2018 law and nine other jurisdictions.

-Staff also regularly share reflections on the availability and use of modeling tools:
+Staff also occasionally share reflections on the availability and use of modeling tools: